-The Swiss-American watchmaking brand and the environmental nonprofit organization Conservation International (CI) joined their forces to create a special edition Hamilton Conservation Auto Chronograph (ref.
-H604160) wrist watch.
-Presented by CI’s Vice Chair of the Board of Directors… wait for it… Mr. Harrison Ford, the new timekeeper seems to be based on the recently unveiled Hamilton Khaki Pioneer chronograph watch.
+The Swiss-American watchmaking brand and the environmental nonprofit organization Conservation International (CI) joined their forces to create a special-edition Hamilton Conservation Auto Chronograph (ref.
+H604160).
+Presented by CI’s Vice-Chair of the Board of Directors… wait for it… Mr. Harrison Ford himself, the new timekeeper seems to be based on the recently unveiled Hamilton Khaki Pioneer chronograph.

 Modest (by today’s standards) 42 millimeters in diameter, it is equipped with a signature knurled (also known as “coin-edged”) fixed bezel and sports an oversized onion-shaped setting crown that provides the watch with a more classic, even vintage look.

 The pair of chronograph push-pieces that are placed on their usual spots at 2 and 4 o’clock sport the same “classic” styling.

 The basic layout of the dial of the Conservation Auto is also nearly identical to that of the Hamilton Khaki Pioneer chronograph, save for the color: instead of charcoal grey, this job is toned in a more “historic” beige color.

 Yes, as you can see in the pictures, the watch features a bi-compax layout, which is characteristic of vintage chronographs from the 1930s.